twigphp/Twig-extensions/doc/thumbnail.rst

 [optional] Use getWebPath() and getAbsolutePath() in your Entity to manage file upload as described here: http://symfony.com/doc/2.0/cookbook/doctrine/file_uploads.html

-The aim is to pass the absolute path of the original image from which you want to generate the thumbnail.
+The aim is to pass the relative path of the original image from which you want to generate the thumbnail.
 It is not necessary to follow that Cookbook recipe, you can do it in the way you prefer.